 National Trust app: frequently asked questions

-This is a compilation of all of the most frequently asked questions about the National Trust app.
+A compilation of the most frequently-asked-questions about the National Trust app.

 Will the app work on my mobile or tablet?

-The new app is designed to work on the following:
+The mobile app is designed to work on the following:

-- All Android phones and tablets with Android 4.1 (Jellybean) and above
+- Most Android phones running Android 6 and above

 Why does the app want me to share my location?